andiweli/hexflow-covers/README.md

 # HEXFlow Covers & Backgrounds
-Cover images and background pictures for HEXFlow.
+Cover images and background pictures for HEXFlow.<br>
-**Hint:** There will be no releases from now on since HEXFlow has it's auto download function for this library.
+**Important:** There will be no releases from now on since HEXFlow has it's auto download function for this library.

 ***Update 07.11.2020:** Added 135 original covers © from renascene.com.*<br>
 ***Update 06.11.2020:** Added 33 EU/US covers for HEXFlow from VitaHEX Games.*